hormoz-lab/CARLIN/README.md

     analyze_CARLIN(..., 'ref_CB_file', file) uses the reference list of cell barcodes in the specified file when denoising barcodes found in the FastQ files.
+Each barcode should be on a separate line in the reference list.
 This reference list is typically produced by the software used to process the corresponding transcriptome run.
 Defaults to the full barcode list in the single-cell platform specified by CFG_TYPE.
     Specifying a reference list is much more accurate than using this full